Small Business and Startup Employee Benefit Packages and Why They Matter

 How Much Do Benefits Cost for a Small Business?

-When offering expanding benefits, small business employee benefits costs are often a concern.
+Small business employee benefits costs are often a concern when expanding benefit offerings.
 However, they don't have to be.

 Many benefits can be affordable for small businesses.
 According to a 2024 Bureau of Labor Statistics news release, benefits costs in December of 2023 averaged $12.44 per hour worked in services industries and $14.44 per hour worked in goods-producing industries.
 For paid leave (including vacation, sick, holiday, and personal leave), these costs averaged $3.34 per hour worked in services industries and $2.82 per hour worked in goods-producing industries.